Daniel Cormier: Personal life

-On March 5, 2022, Cormier was absent from the commentary team for UFC 272 as he attended the funeral of his mother.
+On March 5, 2022, Cormier was absent from the commentary team for UFC 272 to attend his mother's funeral.
+His family is Catholic.

-As part of his UFC duties on ESPN, he has co-hosted the podcasts DC & Helwani (with Ariel Helwani) and currently DC & RC (with Ryan Clark).

 Media appearances

 Cormier made his film debut in 2014, playing himself in the 2014 comedy Mantervention.

 In February 2015, Cormier starred in the video clip All About That Cake, a parody of All About That Bass, to promote the 2015 World MMA Awards.

 In January 2018, he was featured on an episode of Sneaker Shopping on the YouTube channel Complex.

 In February 2019 he featured in "Sub-Zero's Head Shatter", the first episode of the YouTube series "The Science of Mortal Kombat" by Because Science.

-On October 8, 2022, Cormier refereed the bout between Seth Rollins and Matt Riddle at WWE Extreme Rules 2022.
+On October 8, 2022, Cormier was the special guest referee in the MMA inspired Fight Pit match between Seth Rollins and Matt Riddle at WWE Extreme Rules 2022.